metta-systems/metta.systems/content/misc/resume.md

 **Author, overall design, C++ programming.**

 A KDE RSS aggregator.
 I wrote Akregator in the time KDE had no RSS aggregator software.
 Akregator is highly appreciated by many users.
 It has earned [Application of the Month](https://web.archive.org/web/20070608163325/https://dot.kde.org/1105456661/) status in January 2005 ([interview](https://web.archive.org/web/20050306090912/http://www.kde.org.uk/apps/akregator/interview.html)).
 It is now included in main KDE packages.
-I am no longer an active part of the development team, the version of Akregator you see on github is a new rewrite without my contributions (over 20 years have passed).
+I am no longer an active part of the development team, the version of Akregator you see on GitHub is a new rewrite without my contributions (over 20 years have passed).

 # Hobbies